 The Humanity in Action Fellowship brings together international groups of Fellows to study minority rights and produce original research exploring how and why individuals and societies, past and present, have resisted intolerance and protected democratic values.
-Separate programs take place for five weeks every summer in Amsterdam, Atlanta, Berlin, Copenhagen, Paris, and Warsaw.
+Separate programs take place for five weeks every summer in Amsterdam, Atlanta, Berlin, Copenhagen, Sarajevo, and Warsaw.

 May 24 - June 26, 2016 (US Fellows only)

 May 27 - June 26, 2016 (All Other Fellows)

 July 5 - July 30, 2016 (John Lewis Fellows)